 Step 1: Copy the link oldcat.me/web/NOOTA9.mobileconfig.
 Paste and open it up on Safari to download the tvOS beta configuration profile.
 You can also download the profile on a computer and AirDrop it to your iPhone.

 Step 2: Once the profile is downloaded, you will be redirected to the Settings app to install it.
-Simply click “Install” in the upper right corner of the interface, enter the lock screen password and follow the prompts to continue.
+Simply click "Install" in the upper right corner of the interface, enter the screen password and follow the prompts to continue.

 Step 3: The profile will be installed and require you to restart the iPhone to apply the changes.
 After the reboot, you can go to Settings > General > Software Update to check if the software is up-to-date.

-What if you intend to upgrade to the newest iOS version?
+What if you want to upgrade to the newest iOS version?
 Don’t worry, you can make changes, simply go to Settings > General > Profile and find the tvOS Software Profile, then click on “Delete Profile” to delete the installed profile.
 After that, reboot the iPhone and the latest version will be detected.

 For users who never want to receive the iOS update notification, this option is advisable – blocking the Apple software update domains on Router or Gateway connecting to the internet.
 The process various on different Router that you use.
 Here are the processes on how to do it: